defineagain/ComfyUI-DrawThings-gRPC/README.md

 - [ ] Add it to your Github Repository Secrets as `REGISTRY_ACCESS_TOKEN`.

 A Github action will run on every git push.
 You can also run the Github action manually.
 Full instructions [here](https://docs.comfy.org/registry/publishing).
 Join our [discord](https://discord.com/invite/comfyorg) if you have any questions!

+> [!NOTE]
+> This projected was created with a [cookiecutter](https://github.com/Comfy-Org/cookiecutter-comfy-extension) template.
+It helps you start writing custom nodes without worrying about the Python setup.

 # Thanks to